|

 are certainly encouraged to explore difficult and complex subject matters

-their beliefs and opinions.
+their beliefs and opinions within the context of the course material.
 You always have a voice, but please be respectful

 of others as well.
-Abusive language and behavior are not be tolerated.
+Abusive language and behavior are not tolerated.

 Open-mindedness is encouraged!